-It’s finally warming up here in Canada, so I thought I’d create a fun spring/summer friendly cocoon sweater pattern for you guys.
+It’s finally warming up here in Canada, so I thought I’d create a fun spring/summer friendly cocoon cardigan knitting pattern to share with you all!

-If you haven’t come across it yet, this style of sweater is basically a shawl with arm holes.
-All you need to do is knit one large rectangular piece of fabric, and then fold the corners over to create the sleeves.
-Best of all, there’s no need to worry about sizes or taking body measurements!
-This loose-fitting blanket style sweater will fit most body types as its meant to be loose and flowy.
+If you haven’t come across a cocoon cardigan yet, this style of sweater is just a shawl with arm holes.
+All you need to do is knit one large rectangular piece of fabric, and then fold the corners over to create arm holes!
+Best of all, there’s less need to worry about sizes or taking body measurements since this loose-fitting blanket style sweater will fit most body types as its meant to be flowy.

 Please note that some of the links on this page are affiliate links and I will earn a commission if you purchase through these links.
 I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything I have recommended!